Picatout/stm8_tbi/tbi_reference_en.md

 To be saved the first line of the program must be labeled.
 A program saved can be run from giving its name to the command [RUN](#run).
 The command [DIR](#dir) list on the terminal the files saved.

+A program saved with **MAIN** name is automatically executed at startup or at reboot command.

 [index](#index)
 <a id="servo-ch-en"></a>
 ### SERVO.CH.EN *ch#*,*0|1* {C,P}